Search This Blog

 • Finally, a document is prepared which consists of the list of requirements and their priority if possible.

 What is Requirements Analysis?
-Explain various steps involved in it with illustration.
+Explain the steps involved in it with illustration.

 • The main goal of Requirements Analysis is to create a complete and accurate representation of all requirements before design and development begin, ensuring the final product meets the customer's needs and business goals.

-• Once requirements are gathered, this step focuses on analyzing them to ensure they are clear, complete, consistent, and feasible.
-This involves the following:
+• Once requirements are gathered, this step focuses on analysing them to ensure that they are clear, complete, consistent, and feasible.

 Sorting the gathered information into logical groups, typically into two main types: